Lightstreamer/Lightstreamer-example-MarketDepth-client-javascript/README.md

 The demo is based on an adapter that simulates the generation of random orders and any contracts in case of matching.
 Furthermore you can add orders at your convenience through the basic input form (only limited orders are allowed).<br>

 The demo includes the following client-side functionalities:
-* A [Subscription](http://www.lightstreamer.com/docs/client_javascript_uni_api/Subscription.html) containing 1 item, subscribed to in `MERGE` mode feeding a [StaticGrid](http://www.lightstreamer.com/docs/client_javascript_uni_api/StaticGrid.html) (showing summary data for the stock).
+* A [Subscription](https://lightstreamer.com/api/ls-web-client/latest/Subscription.html) containing 1 item, subscribed to in `MERGE` mode feeding a [StaticGrid](https://lightstreamer.com/api/ls-web-client/latest/StaticGrid.html) (showing summary data for the stock).
-* Two [Subscription](http://www.lightstreamer.com/docs/client_javascript_uni_api/Subscription.html)s containing 1 item each, subscribed to in `COMMAND` mode feeding two [DynaGrid](http://www.lightstreamer.com/docs/client_javascript_uni_api/DynaGrid.html)s (showing the bid and ask lists).
+* Two [Subscription](https://lightstreamer.com/api/ls-web-client/latest/Subscription.html)s containing 1 item each, subscribed to in `COMMAND` mode feeding two [DynaGrid](https://lightstreamer.com/api/ls-web-client/latest/DynaGrid.html)s (showing the bid and ask lists).
-* The orders are sent to the adapter through the Lightstreamer Server using the [LightstreamerClient.sendMessage](http://www.lightstreamer.com/docs/client_javascript_uni_api/LightstreamerClient.html#sendMessage) utility.
+* The orders are sent to the adapter through the Lightstreamer Server using the [LightstreamerClient.sendMessage](https://lightstreamer.com/api/ls-web-client/latest/LightstreamerClient.html#sendMessage) utility.

 ## Install

 If you want to install a version of this demo pointing to your local Lightstreamer Server, follow these steps:
 * As prerequisite, the [Lightstreamer - Market Depth Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-MarketDepth-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Download this project.
-* Get the `lightstreamer.js` file from the [latest Lightstreamer distribution](http://www.lightstreamer.com/download) and put it in the `src/js` folder.
+* Get the `lightstreamer.js` file from [npm](https://www.npmjs.com/package/lightstreamer-client-web) or [unpkg](https://unpkg.com/lightstreamer-client-web/lightstreamer.js) and put it in the `src/js` folder.
-Alternatively, you can build a `lightstreamer.js` file from the [online generator](http://www.lightstreamer.com/docs/client_javascript_tools/generator.html).
+  Alternatively, you can generate a customized lightstreamer.js library containing only the classes you actually use;
+  see the build instructions on the [GitHub page](https://github.com/Lightstreamer/Lightstreamer-lib-client-javascript#building).
   In that case, be sure to include the LightstreamerClient, Subscription, StaticGrid, DynaGrid, and StatusWidget modules and to use the "Use AMD" version.
 * Get the `require.js` file form [requirejs.org](http://requirejs.org/docs/download.html) and put it in the `src/js` folder.
 * Deploy this demo on the Lightstreamer Server (used as Web server) or in any external Web Server.
 In the former case, please create the folders `<LS_HOME>/pages/MarketDepthDemo` and copy here the contents of the `/src` folder of this project.
 The client demo configuration assumes that Lightstreamer Server, Lightstreamer Adapters, and this client are launched on the same machine.
 If you need to target a different Lightstreamer server, please search in `js/lsClient.js` this line:<BR/>